Question: I know it’s a bad thing to do – but, in reality, what happens if I put the wrong fuel in my car?

 But dealerships do not take the chance and simply replace everything – whether it’s needed or not.

-So, if after all this you discover that you have put the wrong fuel in your car, give us a call.
+So, if after all this you discover that you have put the wrong fuel in your car, give us a call for wrong fuel drain services.
 We know what we are talking about, and we’re happy to help.

 If you need more help in What Happens if I put the Wrong Fuel in my Car?